NHSDigital/software-engineering-quality-framework/practices/security.md

 ## Big picture

 - Understand what **data** is processed or stored in the system
-  - Assess the data classification e.g. [PII](https://ico.org.uk/for-organisations/guide-to-data-protection/guide-to-the-general-data-protection-regulation-gdpr/key-definitions/what-is-personal-data/), [PCI](https://www.pcisecuritystandards.org/pci_security/glossary#C), company confidential
+  - Assess the data classification e.g. personal confidential data (PCD), aggregate data, anonymised data, publicly available information.
+See [Health and social care data risk model](https://digital.nhs.uk/data-and-information/looking-after-information/data-security-and-information-governance/nhs-and-social-care-data-off-shoring-and-the-use-of-public-cloud-services/health-and-social-care-data-risk-model)
-  - Understand compliance requirements, e.g. GDPR and ISO
+  - Understand governance and compliance requirements which apply, e.g. [NHS guidance](https://digital.nhs.uk/data-and-information/looking-after-information/data-security-and-information-governance/nhs-and-social-care-data-off-shoring-and-the-use-of-public-cloud-services/health-and-social-care-cloud-risk-framework), GDPR
 - Consider whether the data being processed is all **necessary** for the system to function, or whether it could be reduced to minimise risk
   - Prefer use of managed services to reduce attack surface where possible
 - Keep **audit** log(s) of user actions, software and infrastructure changes (e.g. git, CI/CD, [CloudTrail](https://aws.amazon.com/cloudtrail/))